 We get it.
 It is extremely difficult to stay focused at work, especially if you have awesome co-workers you actually like and want to socialize with.
 You’ve got to catch up on gossip, discuss the latest episode of whatever you’re binge-watching these days, talk about the headlines of the day, and go over a play-by-play of the weekend’s sports (whether it’s talking about Antonio Brown or your kid’s Little League game.)

-According to a recent article in Time, “Nearly 50% of American employees say they work for only 15 minutes before becoming distracted, while 53% report wasting an hour or more a day because of disruptions.
+According to an article in Time, “Nearly 50% of American employees say they work for only 15 minutes before becoming distracted, while 53% report wasting an hour or more a day because of disruptions.
 From constant noise to overflowing inboxes to feeling fatigued or stressed, almost anything can cause people to lose focus.”

 Start with creative work.
-David Rock, co-founder of the NeuroLeadership Institute and author of Your Brain at Work (HarperCollins, 2009), recently told Entrepreneur, “An hour into doing your work, you’ve got a lot less capacity than (at the beginning).
+David Rock, co-founder of the NeuroLeadership Institute and author of Your Brain at Work (HarperCollins, 2009), told Entrepreneur, “An hour into doing your work, you’ve got a lot less capacity than (at the beginning).
 Every decision we make tires the brain.”
 So schedule the easy, tedious tasks such as deleting emails at the end of the day, and make sure you tackle anything that requires a lot of thinking or creativity as early in the day as possible.

 Wear a headband.
 Don’t want to put on headphones?
-At least come up with some sort of signal that’ll let your co-workers know not to bother you.
+At least come up with some sort of signal that’ll let your co-workers or family know not to bother you.
 For instance, Rocket Matter CEO, Larry Port, wears what he calls his “ninja headband” when he wants people to know he is in “the zone.”
 If you need to be a little more blatant, put a friendly “Do Not Disturb” sign on your office door or on your desk.
-Or…